-Impermissible off-campus contacts with prospective student-athletes.
+Impermissible off-campus contacts with prospective student-athletes by an impermissible recruiter.
 (NCAA Bylaw 13.1.2.1)

-The involved institutional staff member(s) shall not be permitted to participate in any off-campus recruiting for the 14 calendar days immediately following discovery of the violation and shall not be permitted to make telephone contact with any prospective student-athlete for the 14 calendar days immediately following discovery of the violation.
-Further in-person contact (on or off campus) with the prospective student-athlete involved in the violation shall be prohibited until 30 days following discovery of the violation or the first permissible date for in-person off-campus contact, as deemed appropriate.
-Further telephone calls from any institutional staff member to the prospective student-athlete involved in the violation shall be permitted to have no more than one additional off-campus contact with the involved prospect.
+The involved institutional staff member(s) shall not be permitted to participate in any recruiting activity (on or off-campus) for the 14 calendar days immediately following discovery of the violation.
+The involved institutional staff member(s) shall also not be permitted to make or receive telephone calls or send electronic correspondence to any prospective student-athlete for the 14 calendar days immediately following discovery of the violation.
+Further in-person contact (on or off campus) with the prospective student-athlete involved in the violation shall be prohibited for 30 days following discovery of the violation or the first permissible date for in-person off-campus contact, as deemed appropriate.
+Further telephone calls and electronic correspondence between any institutional staff member and the prospective student-athlete involved in the violation shall be prohibited for the 30 days following the date of discovery of the violation (or the first date for permissible phone calls/electronic correspondence with the prospect).
+In sports that permit off-campus contact prior to the prospect's senior year, the institution shall be permitted to have no more than one additional off-campus contact with the involved prospect during his/her junior year and no more than one additional off-campus contact during the prospect's senior year.
+In sports that do not permit off-campus contact prior to the prospect's senior year, the institution shall be permitted to have no more than one additional off-campus contact with the involved prospect.